To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Faul is what sportsmen historically refer to as “a good man”.
-Perhaps only those involved in sport for a protracted period can really understand the intensity of that comment.

 Those in the sporting arena can be brilliant, talented, entertaining and even geniuses, but very few are described as “good men”.
 It is the highest praise in an industry far more familiar with sarcasm and derision.

 The former chief executive of the North West Cricket Association knew exactly how difficult and painful the process of taking over from Majola would be—to the extent that he initially refused his “secondment”.
 But he finally accepted that “somebody had to do it” and, more to the point, that options were extremely limited.